Mira-13/figure-gen/README.md

 ## Dependencies

 Mandatory:
-- Python 3.6+ with opencv-python and simpleimageio
+- Python 3.11+ with opencv-python, simpleimageio, and texsnip

 Optional:
 - For the .pdf backend: pdflatex (in path) with at least: tikz, calc, standalone, fontenc, libertine, inputenc.